ibm-cloud-docs/openwhisk/ow_watson_personality_insights.md

     ```
     {: screen}

-5. Bind the credentials from the {{site.data.keyword.personalityinsightsshort}} instance you created to the package.
+4. Bind the credentials from the {{site.data.keyword.personalityinsightsshort}} instance you created to the package.
     ```
     ibmcloud wsk service bind personality_insights personality-insights-v3
+    ```
+    {: pre}

+    Depending on the region where you created the service instance, the service instance might be named differently because it is an IAM service.
+If the above command fails, use the following service name for the bind command:
+    ```
+    ibmcloud wsk service bind personality-insights personality-insights-v3
     ```
     {: pre}